How to Get Rental Assistance in the City of Kansas, Missouri

 DoNotPay has a long history of customer support with customer service issues and access to recruitment, refund, and termination payments.
 Because we have assisted tens of thousands of consumers in the past in their struggle against high operating costs and other unforeseen costs, we have found that these problems are far more widespread than we initially thought.
 We, therefore, are thrilled to inform you that we are here for you.
-You can seek support from DoNotPay in getting rental assistance in KCMO with just a few clicks of a button!
+You can seek support from DoNotPay in getting with just a few clicks of a button!

 How Would You Get the Money?

 Payments are made directly to utility companies or landlords on your behalf and applied to the balance on your account.
 Individual payments will not be made, except in sporadic cases permitted by law.
 We are working hard to process applications as quickly as possible, but the process could take six to eight weeks to complete.

 To qualify for , you must complete the application and submit supporting documents about your identity, family income, and financial needs.
 Where you have to apply for help determines where you live.

 If you qualify, this policy can help you pay your rent and utilities.
 Our system will not reimburse you if you owe rent or utilities in advance.
 You may also be eligible for three-month rental assistance, depending on your level of need.
 Although there is no dollar limit imposed on the amount of assistance provided, the family may not receive support for more than 12 months unless you can receive an additional three months' rental assistance to settle down.